Yuri Arnold: Biography

 Yuri Karlovich Arnold was born in St. Petersburg, Petrograd.
 He studied political economy at the German University in Dorpat, Estonia, and served in the army from 1831–38 during the Polish campaign.
 After this, he decided to focus on a career in music and went to study harmony with Johann Leopold Fuchs and counterpoint with Joseph Hunke.
 In 1839, he won a Philharmonic Society award for his cantata Svetlana.

-Starting in 1841, he contributed to numerous journals including the S.-Peterburgskiye vedomosti, Biblioteka dlya chteniya, Literaturnaya gazeta, Seernaya pchela, and Panteon under a variety of pseudonyms, including Meloman, Karl Karlovich, A. Yu., Harmonin, and Karl Smelïy.
+Starting in 1841, he contributed to numerous journals including the S.-Peterburgskiye vedomosti, Biblioteka dlya chteniya, Literaturnaya gazeta, Severnaya Pchela (Northern Bee), and Panteon under a variety of pseudonyms, including Meloman, Karl Karlovich, A. Yu., Harmonin, and Karl Smelïy.
 He moved to Leipzig in 1863 where he contributed to Signal and NZfM until 1870.
 He founded the Neue Allgemeine Zeitschrift für Theater und Musik.
 He also translated some opera librettos by Tchaikovsky and Glinka into German.
 His three-volume memoirs, published in 1892–93, are a guide to 60 years of Russian music not only relating to his life, but to the lives of other famous Russian musicians who lived during that time.
 He taught in Moscow and St. Petersburg from 1871 until his death in Karakesh, Crimea.